Win102nett-cyber/LGMVIP-Web-Task-1/README.md

 # LGMVIP-Web-Task-1
-This is a Web App was created with the create-web-app
+This is a To-Do List Web App created with HTML, CSS and JavaScript.